MirolimMajidov/Jobs/README.md

 # Jobs
-Jobs is micro-services application using Docker Containers based on .NET 5.
+Jobs is a micro-services application using Docker Containers based on .NET 5.

 ## Architecture overview